 All meals are included in Bhutan.

-We will try to have a short meeting most days before we head out—or we will preview the day and answer your questions on the bus.
+We will try to have a short meeting most days before we head out—or we will preview the day and answer your questions on the bus or the hotel the day before.

 This first day we will meet after breakfast at 9:00 a.m. for a short orientation, and then will take a Hoi An walking tour.
 Our tour will include the Ancient Town, home to the beautiful Chua Cau or roofed bridge, the ancient meeting places, as well as lovely hidden pagodas.